Hard processes in multi-TeV ion collisions: Total and Fiducial Cross Sections

-NLO QCD predictions for weak boson production were computed first in Refs.~\cite{Altarelli:1978id,Altarelli:1979ub}, and at higher orders in Refs.~\cite{Hamberg:1990np,Harlander:2002wh,Duhr:2020seh,Duhr:2020sdp}.
 We show in the top panel of Fig.~\ref{fig:ionsNLO_XSec_vXXX_vs_Beam} the nucleus-level total cross section at NLO in QCD for $W^\pm$ (blue), $W^-$ (red), $W^+$ (black), and $Z$ (green) production, shown in descending order, in $^{208}$Pb-$^{208}$Pb collisions as a function of nucleon-nucleon collision energy $\sqrt{s_{NN}}$.
 The band thickness corresponds to the residual scale uncertainty at this order.
 In the second panel we show the ratio of NLO cross sections and their scale uncertainties relative to the central LO cross section for $^{208}$Pb collisions.
 This is the QCD $K$-factor at NLO and is conventionally defined by the relationship

 where $\delta K$ represents the uncertainty in $K^{\rm NLO}$ that stems from the uncertainty in the NLO cross section prediction, which we denote by $\delta\sigma$.
 In the third panel we have the ratio of the nucleon-level NLO cross sections $(\sigma_{NN})$ and their PDF uncertainties for $^{208}$Pb collisions relative to the central NLO rate for protons.
 In the fourth and bottom panels we show the same ion-over-proton ratios but for $^{131}$Xe and $^{12}$C, respectively.